SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Concurrency.rst

 The additional scheduling flexibility from parallel or asynchronous code also comes with a cost of increased complexity.
-The language features that Swift gives you let you express your intent in a way that Swift can verify when compiling, for example actors let you safely share mutable state.
+The language features that Swift gives you let you express your intent in a way that Swift can verify when compiling --- for example, you can use actors to safely share mutable state.
 However, adding concurrency to slow or buggy code isn't a guarantee that it will become fast or correct;
 it might even make it harder to debug.
+Swift's language-level support for safe concurrency, however,

+..
+XXX above -- if you don't actually *need* concurrency, just write simple synchronous code

 The rest of this chapter uses the term *concurrency* to refer to this common combination of asynchronous and parallel code.